 Unlike other food allergies, this one won't make your child wheeze, break out in hives, or get a rash.
-Instead, he may vomit or get diarrhea.
+Instead, they may vomit or get diarrhea.
 So you might think your child has a virus or a bug from spoiled food.

 FPIES typically starts when your child has formula or solid food.
 Breast milk doesn't usually trigger it, but it is possible.